StevenClontz/prof.clontz.org/classes/2019/01/ma238/index.md

 based on the instructor's availability.
-Since projects with even minor errors will be marked as **✱** and will require corrections, it's highly encouraged that students type up their projects so they can be easily revised.
+Since projects with even minor errors will be marked as **✱** and will require corrections, it's highly encouraged that students write in pencil or type up their projects so they can be easily revised.

 Project revisions are due
 either on the last day of class or the date of the final exam (depending